-To find what’s available in your area, take a look at the National Business Incubation Association (NBIA) web site, and use the lookup tool provided.
+To find what’s available in your area, take a look at the International Business Incubation Association (NBIA) web site, and use the lookup tool provided.
 This organization claims to be the world’s leading organization for advancing business incubation and entrepreneurship.
 Another sure-fire approach to finding what’s available is to check local university resources, or even websites, like TechCocktail, which recently ranked the “Top 15 U.S. Startup Accelerators and Incubators.”

 The only down-side I have heard is that many business incubators used to be notoriously high-pressure environments where a lucrative exit strategy was more important than the half-baked products.
 If that’s the toughest problem you face as a startup, then you probably didn’t need an incubator in the first place.

 Experts agree that the real value of an incubator is in the relationships, and relationships work best when the entrepreneur has selected a real market opportunity, with plans to address it in a unique, powerful, and direct manner.